Programming language specification: Test suite

-Defining the semantics of a programming language in terms of a test suite involves writing a number of example programs in the language, and then describing how those programs ought to behave — perhaps by writing down their correct outputs.
+Defining the semantics of a programming language in terms of a test suite involves writing a number of example programs in the language, and then describing how those programs ought to behave—perhaps by writing down their correct outputs.
 The programs, plus their outputs, are called the "test suite" of the language.
 Any correct language implementation must then produce exactly the correct outputs on the test suite programs.

 The chief advantage of this approach to semantic description is that it is easy to determine whether a language implementation passes a test suite.
 The user can simply execute all the programs in the test suite, and compare the outputs to the desired outputs.
 However, when used by itself, the test suite approach has major drawbacks as well.
 For example, users want to run their own programs, which are not part of the test suite; indeed, a language implementation that could only run the programs in its test suite would be largely useless.
 But a test suite does not, by itself, describe how the language implementation should behave on any program not in the test suite; determining that behavior requires some extrapolation on the implementor's part, and different implementors may disagree.
-In addition, it is difficult to use a test suite to test behavior that is intended or allowed to be nondeterministic.
+In addition, a test suite cannot easily test behavior that is intended or allowed to be nondeterministic.

 Therefore, in common practice, test suites are used only in combination with one of the other language specification techniques, such as a natural language description or a reference implementation.